 Raina—Today's dismal weather marked the start of the end of the cherry blossom season in Nara City.
 The strong winds and incessant rain brought many petals down and created small rivulets in Nara Park.
 The cherry trees had lost many petals in the rain and wind and looked a little sad today, all wet and dripping with rain.
 Cherry blossom petals littered the grass and collected in small puddles in the park.
 I saw many deer taking shelter under the cherry trees that surrounded the park.
 The rain should clear by tonight and the weather for the next few days looks to be sunny and warm.
 This coming weekend would probably be the last time to see cherry blossoms and perhaps get to experience small cherry blossom storms (hanafubuki) as the wind picks up the remaining petals.

-Joe—My first stop this morning was to no such id, pal, one of Japan's most famous ancient Buddhist temples and home to the world's oldest surviving wooden buildings.
+Joe—My first stop this morning was to Horyuji Temple, one of Japan's most famous ancient Buddhist temples and home to the world's oldest surviving wooden buildings.
 As soon as I arrived at the temple grounds in the soaking rain, it was clear that the downpour had already started dragging the less-freshly opened petals off of the cherry trees here, with many petals freshly fallen to the ground across the complex.

 That being said, however, most of the temple's sakura trees still had well over 50% of their petals still attached, and the trees still added beautiful splashes of color to the dark, ancient wooden palettes.
 While the temple only has maybe several dozen cherry trees in total, they definitely add to the atmosphere during the season, and, if the rain doesn't become too strong before the end of the day, should still offer some beautiful views of falling petals until early next week or so.